Chicago Coliseum: Other events

+On March 25 1967, civil rights leader Dr. Martin Luther King, Jr. addressed a 5,000 person rally in his first public speech against the Vietnam War.

-With the Blackhawks gone and the Great Depression in full swing, use of the arena was limited.
+With the ice hockey's Blackhawks gone and the Great Depression in full swing in the 1930s, use of the arena was limited.
 In 1935, promoter Leo Seltzer, drawing on the Depression-era popularity of roller skating, conceived the idea of a Roller Derby.
 In 1935, he staged the world's first Roller Derby at the arena.
 The event drew more than 20,000 people.